Tanzania Up Close: Wildlife Safari and the Great Migration

 Day 13

 After a leisurely morning, return to Arusha.
 Before arriving at the hotel, pay a visit to a local home to enjoy a family-hosted lunch.
-Day room accommodations have been arranged at the hotel, where we'll be able to rest, finish packing luggage, or freshen up before catching the overnight flight back to the U.S. Enjoy a light snack at the hotel before departing for Kilimanjaro International Airport.
+Day room accommodations have been arranged at the hotel, where you'll be able to rest, finish packing luggage, or freshen up before catching the overnight flight back to the U.S. Enjoy a light snack at the hotel before departing for Kilimanjaro International Airport.
 Check-out is at 6 pm.

 Breakfast-Lunch-Dinner included